 In order to ensure a minimum quality of tall tower wind data and guarantee the accuracy of any results derived from these records, a set of sequential Quality Control (QC) tests have been designed and coded to be performed over wind speed and wind direction measurements.
 Each of these QC routines flags each observation according to a level of confidence.
-Hence, every single measurement will have their associated flags (one flag per test).
-No record will be removed or modified by the QC routines, and is up to the user to filter the data based on the QC flags.
-In the case that the provided wind data would have already been quality controlled by the owner institution, the QC routines defined in this work have been applied anyway.
+Hence, every single measurement will have an associated flag.
+No record will be removed or modified by the QC routines and is up to the user to filter the data based on the QC flags.